AmberSahdev/Open-Interface/README.md

 - Get your OpenAI API key
   - Open Interface needs access to GPT-4V to perform user requests.
 GPT-4V keys can be downloaded from your [OpenAI account](https://platform.openai.com/).
-  - [Follow the steps here]((https://help.openai.com/en/articles/8264644-what-is-prepaid-billing)) to add balance to your OpenAI account.
+  - [Follow the steps here](https://help.openai.com/en/articles/8264644-what-is-prepaid-billing) to add balance to your OpenAI account.
 To unlock GPT-4V a minimum payment of $5 is needed.
   - [More info](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4)
 - Save the API key in Open Interface settings
-  - In Open Interface, go to the settings menu on the top right and enter the key you received from OpenAI into the text field like so: <br>
+  - In Open Interface, go to the Settings menu on the top right and enter the key you received from OpenAI into the text field like so: <br>
   <br>
   <picture>
 	<img src="assets/set_openai_api_key.png" align="middle" alt="Set API key in settings" width="400">